defnotkevz/zettelkasten/Untitled 3.md

 - Proficiency in current large language model frameworks like LangChain, Retrieval-Augmented Generation (RAG), and LlamaIndex.
 - efficient and reusable UI components within our Design System using shadcn from scratch
 -

+🙋‍♀️ **Take extreme ownership of ideas.** This means driving ideas to completion, even when others need convincing.
+And, yes, there’s a fine line between extreme ownership and being an asshole.
+Truly cracked engineers can tread it.

+👷‍♂️ **Apply themselves to the craft.** Joy comes from the craft itself, not creating shareholder value.
+Cracked engineers apply themselves to the craft of building products with a quasi-religious fervor, and love what they do.

+This means spending a significant amount of time doing individual contributor work.

+Do the stuff that arrogant senior people would find ‘boring’.
+Write tests.
+Respond to customer support queries.
+Go weirdly deep into some piece of analysis.
+Do something badly that’s not your job, so you at least understand it better.

+rigorously testing ideas